 Any film enthusiasts studying English in Malta must visit all the famous film locations on the island.
 Sure, we’ve all heard that Game of Thrones and Popeye were filmed here, but those are just two of many!

 Would you like to experience Malta’s culture-filled 2018?
-Study English in Malta in the mornings, and venture the islands in the afternoons and evenings!
-For more information on English courses in Malta, send us an email on [email protected].
+Find more information about Language Courses Abroad and studying English in Malta in the mornings, and venture the islands in the afternoons and evenings!
+For more information on English courses in Malta, you may also send us an email on [email protected].